 An ultrasound is the best way to determine how far along you are and to confirm that the pregnancy is viable.

-- Our trained Nurse Sonographer will perform your FREE ultrasound.
+- Our trained RDM Sonographer will perform your FREE ultrasound.

 - Our Doctor will confirm the findings.

-- Our Nurse Sonographer will go over the results in the privacy of the exam room.
+- Our RDM Sonographer will go over the results in the privacy of the exam room.

-- Our Nurse Sonographer will be available to answer any questions at this time.
+- Our RDM Sonographer will be available to answer any questions at this time.

 Pregnancy begins with a fertilized egg.
 Normally, the fertilized egg attaches itself to the lining of the uterus.
 With an ectopic pregnancy, the fertilized egg implants somewhere outside the uterus.
 An ectopic pregnancy typically occurs in one of the tubes that carry eggs from the ovaries to the uterus (fallopian tubes).
 This type of ectopic pregnancy is known as a tubal pregnancy.
 In some cases, however, an ectopic pregnancy occurs in the abdominal cavity, ovary or neck of the uterus (cervix).